Get

 Most dog grooming programs will incorporate practical training into the work; however, you will need to job-shadow certified dog groomers to gain first-hand experience in the industry.

-What Should You Expect From Studying Dog Grooming?
+What Should You Expect from Studying Dog Grooming?

 During the first year of studying, you can expect to learn the basics of dog grooming while understanding the skills necessary for different dog breeds according to their health, age, temperament, and breed type.
-After you have completed the basics, you will then get to get real experience in dog grooming with practical training.
+After you have completed the basics, you will then get real experience in dog grooming with practical training.

 You will need experience working with a variety of different dog breeds and become familiar with the different cuts and styles set by the American Kennel Club which should be followed.
 Most dog groomers will start as an assistant or apprentice for the first few years before gaining certification.
 However, a license or dog grooming certificate is not needed if you want to become a professional groomer.